-If you are planning to attend as a large group (5 or more attendees), please contact Jay at JayLLL @ aol.com (no spaces) prior to registering.
+We have no more spaces left for this conference.
+If you have previously spoken to us about registering for this conference, please contact Jay at JayLLL @ aol.com (no spaces).
 We are limited to 30 participants at each conference, but can flex some with groups.

 The cost of the conference is currently $875.00 per person.
 This covers battlefield tours, museums, maps, rooms, meals, museum tickets, conference materials, horse ride, musket shoot, etc. . .
 In other words, all conference expenses in Gettysburg.